wnfs-wg/spec/spec/private-wnfs.md

 ### 3.2.1 Private File

 A private file MUST contain the actual bytes that represent the file.
 Files MAY also contain userland metadata.

+Private file content has two variants: inlined or externalized.
+Externalized content is held as a separate node in the bucket.
+Inlined content is kept alongside (and thus is decrypted with) the header.

+#### 3.2.1.1 Externalized Content

+Since external content is separate from the header, it MUST have a unique namefilter derived from a ratchet (to avoid forcing lookups to go through the header).
+If the key were derived from the header's key, then the file would be re-encrypted e.g. every time the metadata changed.
+See [the relevant algorithm](#44-shared-file-content-access) for more detail.

+The skip ratchet counter for externalized content MUST reference the block index, not the version.
+The skip ratchet for the externalized blocks is generated fresh per revision, where the header maintains the temporal access.
+For structural sharing between revisions, decryption pointers ("flattened" derived keys) MUST be used in order to not leak non-shared chunks on that same skip ratchet.

 ### 3.2.1 Private Directory